crazyball/sandbox-test-01/README.md

 ## Todo (improvements)

 - Docker implementation
+- Use of API Platform (not used here to see some coding methods)
 - Use of ParamFetcher on controller to fill DTOs
 - Use of AMQP / Redis or equivalent for asynchronous actions (stats calculation etc.)
-- Better DDD directories split (Application, Infrastructure, Core)
+- Better DDD directories split (Application, InfrastructureBundle, Core, UIBundle)
-- Add Swagger to auto-discover / doc API
+- Add Swagger and/or Nelmio APIDoc (implemented with API Platform)
-- HATEOS implementation to cover full RESTfull levels schema
+- HATEOS hypermedia implementation to cover full RESTFUL levels
-- Authentication
+- Authentication (Oauth2)